data-intuitive/diflow/README.md

 [^1]: It *is* possible in some cases however to manipulate the `Channel`
     such that a process is effectively run twice on the same data, but that is a more advanced topic.

+[^2]: There is more in fact: NextFlow has some logic on how to deal with
+    input files/directories when using Docker.
+It will mount the volumes that contain input references.
+If we just add an input file reference as a string variable to the CLI, it will not be visible inside the Docker container at runtime.

+[^3]: See below for more information about this and how this is encoded
+    in `nextflow.config`.